 Navalny's legacy: His ceaseless crusade against Putin and corruption

-Alexei Navalny, a thorn in Russian President Vladimir Putin's side, was repeatedly poisoned and jailed.
-When he tried to enter politics, Navalny was threatened and thwarted.
+Alexei Navalny, a thorn in Russian President Vladimir Putin's side, was repeatedly attacked and jailed.
+When he tried to enter politics, Navalny was threatened, thwarted and poisoned.
 Finally, on Friday, he was reported dead in a Russian prison at age 47.

 For years, Navalny was Russia's most outspoken critic of Putin and his inner circle, publishing embarrassing details about corruption and excess as Russia's household income per capita plunged in an era of cheap gas prices and international sanctions.